pablo-gbr/drizzle-rewind/README.md

 MariaDB/MySQL DDL is not fully transactional.
 Rollback execution prints that warning and stops on the first failed statement by default.

+This is not a disaster-recovery tool.
+Generate and review rollback SQL before execution, and keep real database backups or point-in-time recovery available for production systems.

 ## Commands

 ```sh